 Shopping base packages for a pool is equivalent to shopping for cars and getting a base price which includes just the chassis, but no interior.
 This starting point would give you no real idea of the true budget you should have in mind in order to make an informed decision.

 Let’s extend our car analogy a bit further.
 A new Ford Explorer has an MSRP price range of $32,765-$58,250.
 A Ford Expedition ranges from $48,900-$80,110, and a Cadillac Escalade costs around $75,195-$95,295.

 In this context, the Explorer is roughly equal to a modest-sized pool which can also be built in the low $30’s.
 If your ideal backyard includes other features, like spas, abundant decking, or water features, you can create something top-of-the-line for about 60k.
 For a larger pool, the Expedition range might be an accurate estimate, while the Cadillac example is suitable for those who like the best of everything.

 Our advice is to establish a budget range that is comfortable for you.
 Then, shop web sites, get referrals from friends, or check a company’s reviews.
 Interview a few designers—if you feel good about any of the companies or designers you meet, share your budget with them.

 We wish you the best in your backyard planning.
+If you’re still feeling lost and looking for the next step, start thinking about when you would like to be swimming.
+The timeline of your project is just as important as cost and budget.
 California Pools & Landscape remains dedicated to our clients and if we can be of help to you, please reach out.
-We will answer your “It depends” questions as quickly and accurately as possible, every time.
+Our Customer Concierges will answer your “It depends” questions as quickly and accurately as possible, every time.